 - As the engine is pulled over with the rewind starter, "cycles" of resistance should be felt as piston goes past top dead center (each piston on multi-cylinder engines). - If no pulsating resistance is felt, it suggests a major loss of compression.
-Contact an authorized Ski-Doo dealer.
+Seek service from an authorized Ski-Doo dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.